csd81/LP/0tutorial/chapters/xx05a.md

 set Raw_Materials;
 ```

 We can also identify three important **parameters**.
-One for the production ratios, which is defined for each pair of raw materials and products; we'll call it `Consumption_Rate`.
-One parameter is for availability.
-This is defined for each raw material, and we name it `Storage`.
+One for the production ratios, defined for each pair of raw materials and products; we'll call it `Consumption_Rate`.
+One for availability, defined for each raw material; we name it `Storage`.
 The name "storage" captures the logic of how raw materials work from a modeling perspective: they are present in a given amount beforehand, like physically stored material, and no more than this amount can be used for production.
-Another parameter is the `Revenue`, which is defined for each product.
+Another parameter is `Revenue`, defined for each product.

 ```
 param Storage {r in Raw_Materials}, >=0;